-Originally Printed: July 21, 2022
+Originally Printed: July 2024

-\\This biennial reappraisal plan is largely predicated on the Scope of Work Rule in the most recent version of Uniform Standards of Professional Appraisal Practice (USPAP) promulgated by The Appraisal Foundation's Appraisal Standards Board (ASB).
-On February 19, 2021, the ASB announced that the 2020-2021 edition of USPAP would be extended for use into 2022.
-Subsequently, this plan does not have a newer edition of USPAP to draw upon and therefore is substantially similar to the 2021-2022 biennial reappraisal plan.
+^{}This biennial reappraisal plan is largely predicated on the Scope of Work Rule in the most recent version of Uniform Standards of Professional Appraisal Practice (USPAP) promulgated by The Appraisal Foundation's Appraisal Standards Board (ASB).
+The 2024 edition of USPAP has an effective start date but no end date.
+Because the standards have matured, the ASB now states that the need for the standards to be updated on a regular basis has decreased.
+Therefore, the 2024 USPAP will be effective for an indeterminate number of tax years, or until the next USPAP version is produced.